1. LHP Sean Duncan

 Committed: Vanderbilt.

-Best day on the ball field: “In Panama with team Canada and we were playing against Mexico.
+Best day on the ball field: “In Panama with Team Canada and we were playing against Mexico.
 I started that game and something about the energy and excitement to go pitch for your country was a feeling like no other.
 We as a team fought hard, and we won 4-3, it was a great team win.
-I remember we sung O Canada on the way back on the bus after the win.
-My favorite part of that day was after the game after we all got on the bus and went back to the hotel we went to subway and all got food as a team.”
+I remember we sang O Canada on the way back on the bus after the win.
+My favourite part of that day was after the game after we all got on the bus and went back to the hotel we went to Subway and all got food as a team.”

 Interested teams: “I’ve been lucky to get the opportunity to have conversations and visits with members from all of the teams.
 I was able to throw for a large number of teams during spring break in Arizona on the Langley Blaze Pro Tour and look forward to playing in front of more during the upcoming trips with Team Canada.”

-Williamsport teammates: Coquitlam INF Tim Piasentin, drafted in the fifth round and signed (receiving a $747,500 signing bonus) by the Blue Jays in 2025 and Duncan were teammates on the Coquitlam Canadian champion Little League which reached the 2019 World Series in Willamsport, Penn.
+Williamsport teammates: Coquitlam INF Tim Piasentin, drafted in the fifth round and signed (receiving a $747,500 signing bonus) by the Blue Jays in 2025, and Duncan were teammates on the Coquitlam Canadian champion Little League which reached the 2019 World Series in Willamsport, Pa.

 Scouting Report